Recycled Christmas Cards Art Activity

 Paper cutouts craft for preschoolers

-Look through your Christmas cards to explore the possibilities for this activity.
+Look through your Christmas cards to explore the possibilities for an art activity.
+And be pleased to see your greeting cards become even more special in your child’s artwork.

 More fun ways to recycle!